C-Claus/BlenderScripts/BlenderBIMExcel/setup_instructions.md

 The information is exported to Excel.
 The end user uses MS Excel to make filters.
 These filters can be applied in the BlenderBIM add-on to highlight the filtered IFC elements.

+# Why does this script exist?
+IFC is a very useful open standard for exchanging Building Information.
+BlenderBIM is an open source add-on which is able to modify, read and update IFC files.
+MS Excel is a widely used spreadsheet program.
+The idea is to bundle the possibilities of MS Excel with BlenderBIM add-on .
+This way the end user can experience a fast workflow to do the following tasks:
+- Checking IFC according to the IDM
+- Creating schedules in Excel from IFC
+- Writing back data from Excel to IFC

 # Dependencies & set up instructions (Tested on Windows 10)
 - Blender 2.93
 - BlenderBIM add-on